abhishekbagria/ems-webapp-using-servlet-and-jsp/README.md

 # ems-webapp-using-servlet-and-jsp
-This the first EMS webapp using servlet and JSP
+This is the EMS webapp using servlet and JSP